ryanneff456/homelab-configs/kali-vm-setup/README.md

 ## Overview
 This virtual machine is configured for penetration testing practice and security research.
-It connects to **NVWA hosted on a Raspberry Pi** within my LAN, allowing ethical testing of web application vulnerabilities.
+It connects to **DVWA hosted on a Raspberry Pi** within my LAN, allowing ethical testing of web application vulnerabilities.

 ## Setup Process
 1. Installed **Kali Linux** in VirtualBox/VMware
-2. Configured network to allow **LAN access** to the Raspberry Pi hosting NVWA
+2. Configured network to allow **LAN access** to the Raspberry Pi hosting DVWA
 3. Installed pentesting tools:
    - **Burp Suite** for intercepting HTTP requests
    - **Nmap** for network scanning and enumeration
    - **Metasploit** for exploit testing
-4. Verified connectivity to NVWA on the Pi via browser and tools
+4. Verified connectivity to DVWA on the Pi via browser and tools

 ## Contents
 ```text